-- 3. On 24 September, we submitted our Comprehensive Spending Review (CSR) submission to HM Treasury.
+- 4. On 24 September, we submitted our Comprehensive Spending Review (CSR) submission to HM Treasury.
 The submission called on the Government to provide an additional £10.1 billion in core funding by 2023/24, as well as nearly 150 individual "asks" covering all aspects of financing and local government.
-Evidence from work by the Institute for Fiscal Studies (IFS) commissioned by the LGA on the short term and longer term impacts of COVID-19 on local government finances was used in the submission. - 4.
-A joint letter from all four of the local government associations in the UK, highlighting the significant funding pressures in councils across the UK, was also sent to the Chancellor on 24 September. - 5.
+Evidence from work by the Institute for Fiscal Studies (IFS) commissioned by the LGA on the short term and longer term impacts of COVID-19 on local government finances was used in the submission. - 5.
+A joint letter from all four of the local government associations in the UK, highlighting the significant funding pressures in councils across the UK, was also sent to the Chancellor on 24 September. - 6.
 In October the Chair of the Resources Board, along with the Chairman and the Deputy Chief Executive hosted an all party Parliamentary session for MPs and members of the House of Lords to brief parliamentarians on the LGA's CSR asks.
-In the same month, we published a report on research into the short term and fragmented nature of government grant funding and how this results in poor value for money. - 6.
+In the same month, we published a report on research into the short term and fragmented nature of government grant funding and how this results in poor value for money. - 7.
 The LGA submitted evidence to the Housing, Communities and Local Government Committee inquiry on the Spending Review and local government finance.
-Oral evidence was given by the Chairman of the LGA on 12 November to the Committee. - The Chancellor delivered the 2020 Spending Review on 25 November last year and LGA officers produced an on the day briefing, highlighting the key announcements affecting local government. - 8.
-We have already started our work on the 2021 Spending Review (SR).
-Officers are completing a refreshed medium term financial challenge analysis and considering potential points of focus, for inclusion in the LGA's submission to Treasury, for consideration by members. - 9.
-In preparation for the 2021 Spending Review, we have led on a programme of monthly roundtables with council Chief Finance Officers, jointly chaired by the LGA and MHCLG.
+Oral evidence was given by the Chairman of the LGA on 12 November to the Committee. - 8.
+The Chancellor delivered the 2020 Spending Review on 25 November last year and LGA officers produced an on the day briefing, highlighting the key announcements affecting local government.